tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_requests.md

 <a class="noExtIcon" href="https://developer.twitter.com/en/docs/accounts-and-users/follow-search-get-users/api-reference/get-friends-list"><img src="images/twitterrequestexample.png" /></a>

-One problem with this Twitter request example is that it doesn't indicate if any header information needs to be passed to authorize the request.
+The resource URL includes both the base path and the endpoint.
+One problem with this Twitter request example is that it doesn't indicate if any header information needs to be passed to authorize the request. curl requests can easily show any header parameters.

 ## Multiple request examples